ananthramasamy23/KnowMeApp_Android/README.md

 Highlight the core functionalities your app offers.
 Be specific and enticing.

 * **Product List Screen:**
-    * [e.g., Displays a scrollable list of products with their name, price, and image.]
+    * Displays a scrollable list of products with their name, price, and image.
-    * [e.g., Dynamic search functionality to filter products by name.]
-    * [e.g., Loading state indicator for data fetching.]
+    * Loading state indicator for data fetching.
-    * [e.g., Error handling and display for network issues.]
+    * Error handling and display for network issues.
 * **Product Details Screen:**
-    * [e.g., Presents detailed information about a selected product, including a larger image, full description, and additional attributes.]
+    * Presents detailed information about a selected product,
+    *  including a larger image, full description, and additional attributes.
-    * [e.g., Image carousel for multiple product images (if applicable).]
-    * [e.g., "Add to Cart" or "Buy Now" functionality (if applicable).]
+    * "Add to List" or "Share" functionality.
 * **MVI Architecture:**
     * Clear separation of concerns using `Intent` for user actions, `State` for UI representation, and `Reducer` for state transitions.
     * Unidirectional data flow for predictable and debuggable state management.